-It’s a good idea to always perform a background screening check, as you never know what’s lurking in someone’s rental or financial history.
-Finding and securing a tenant is difficult enough, but it can get more complicated, as you can’t trust everyone interested in renting.
+Finding and securing a tenant is difficult enough.
+But things can get more complicated, as you can’t trust everyone interested in renting.

 If you’ve never rented a property before, it may seem a bit overkill to screen tenants so thoroughly.
-A background check may not seem necessary, but as any experienced landlord can tell you, people don’t always turn out to be responsible, respectful, or worth the headache of renting to them.
+A background check may not seem necessary, but many a experienced landlord can tell you otherwise.
+People don’t always turn out to be responsible, respectful, or worth the headache of renting to them.